Cancer of the prostate

 What are the causes and risk factors?

-- Age is one of the main risk factors for prostate cancer.
-In fact, more than 70% of cases occur in men over 50.
+• Age is one of the main risk factors for prostate cancer.
+In fact, more than 70% of cases occur in men over the age of 50.

-- Another aspect that must be taken into account is the existence of genetic factors.
-Family history doubles the risk of suffering the disease, especially when two or more direct first-degree relatives (father or brothers) are affected by prostate cancer.
+• Another aspect to take into account is the existence of genetic factors.
+Family history doubles the risk of developing the disease, especially when two or more direct first-degree relatives (father or brothers) are affected by prostate cancer.

-- Health habits also influence the possible appearance of prostate cancer and are closely related to poor nutrition, obesity and sedentary lifestyles.
+• Health habits also influence the possible appearance of prostate cancer and are closely related to poor nutrition, obesity and a sedentary lifestyle.

-- Smoking is another factor that may favor the appearance of this cancer, since it increases hormone secretion, which makes the tumor grow.
+• Smoking is another factor that can favour the appearance of this cancer, as it increases hormone secretion, which causes the tumour to grow.

-- Race is another risk agent.
+• Race is another risk factor.
 It occurs about 70% more often in African-American men.

-- Firstly, to determine whether the patient has prostate cancer with maximum safety by avoiding second biopsies.
+• To know if the patient has prostate cancer with maximum safety avoiding second biopsies.

-- To obtain samples directly from the tumour, which allows us to know its biology in the most precise way, something that is essential for the application of a treatment in proportion to the severity and extension of the disease.
+• Obtain samples directly from the tumour, which allows us to know its biology in the most precise way, which is necessary to apply a treatment proportional to the severity and extent of the disease.

-By combining it with the fusion biopsy, we have managed to treat patients with high-risk tumours with complete preservation of continence and sexual function.
+This is a very sensitive test that allows us to adapt the treatment to the patient's characteristics.
+By combining it with fusion biopsy, we have been able to treat patients with high-risk tumours with complete preservation of continence and sexual function.

-It informs us exactly of the location of the tumour, even before it is visible with other techniques.
-As a result, we have become the first group that has been able to standardise recurrence patterns and what the most appropriate treatment for each one would be.
+It tells us exactly where the tumour is located, even before it is visible with other techniques, which allows us to standardise recurrence patterns and the most appropriate treatment for each one.

 In addition to imaging tests, we carry out a molecular diagnosis determining biomarkers to evaluate which patients can benefit from conservative treatments and to assess the possibility of performing personalized treatments in patients with advanced tumors.